-Today we’re going to tell you to not worry.
-How to file taxes while living abroad in 2022 and which online software to use will finally be answered.
+Today we’re going to tell you not to worry.
+How to file taxes while living abroad in 2023 and which online software to use will finally be answered.
 We’ll walk you through the top expat tax software solutions – plus our own – to see who and what really stacks up.

 To be honest, if the popular tax software for US tax returns worked well for US Expats, we wouldn’t have built MyExpatTaxes from scratch.
 Our US Expat Tax Software is only for US Expats, making the process for Americans Abroad as easy as possible.
 Most of our expats finish filing their taxes in less than 30 minutes.

-Thus, filing US taxes from the UK, the EU, and beyond has gotten a whole lot simpler.
+Thus, filing US taxes from the UK, the EU, and beyond has become much simpler.

 US Expats just need to fill out some basic information (nothing complicated) such as where do you work abroad, how long have you been abroad, and what type of income sources you have.
 From there we will determine the best expat tax benefits and forms for you to use on your return including: